psdhung/gym-schedule/README.md

 Upcoming features:
 * location picker to select other YMCAs in the GTA
 * sub-event filtering (ex. breaking down "Fitness Classes" into "Strength Training", "Cardio", etc)
-* ability to set an alert for an event
+* ability to set a calendar reminder or clock alarm for an event